-- despite the fact that key agreements related to the construction of the project contain caps on cost and liquidated damages in case of delays, there is no assurance that the TAD Sherbrooke Project will be completed within the contemplated timeframe or in accordance with anticipated costs or that recourse against the suppliers under such agreements, if available, will be sufficient to cover damages suffered by KPLP; - there is no assurance that the start-up of the machine will occur as anticipated, which could, among other things, result in lower levels of production or cost overruns associated with the start-up; - other competing manufacturers are currently building TAD machines aimed at the same high-end private label market, in the same geographical area.
+- KPLP may never achieve the projected capacity of the TAD Sherbrooke Project. - other competing manufacturers are currently building TAD machines aimed at the same high-end private label market, in the same geographical area.
 While management believes that there is sufficient demand to absorb this additional production capacity, the timing of this additional capacity coming into the market at the same time could have a negative impact on pricing of the finished products; - the profitability of the TAD Sherbrooke machine depends on, among other things, KPLP's ability to sell forecasted volume at prices that are at or near current prices.
 There is no guarantee that KPLP will receive orders to meet the TAD Sherbrooke machine's expected volumes at profitable pricing. - KPLP Management has established a business plan for the project based on numerous assumptions with regard to the volumes and selling prices of the products, cost of input (including fibre and energy), incremental overhead, the capacity at which the TAD Sherbrooke machine will operate, continuity of the exchange rate and the timely completion of the TAD Sherbrooke Project within budget.
-In the event those assumptions do not materialize as planned, the profitability could be materially different from KPLP Management's expectations; - the borrowers and guarantors under the AgCredit Agreement have all granted first lien security in favor of American AgCredit over their respective assets, which includes a pledge of the shares of KPSI and the TAD Sherbrooke Project (see "Material Contracts Material Contracts of KPLP AgCredit Agreement").
-In the event any of the borrowers under the AgCredit Agreement is unable to meet its financial obligation and/or covenants under the AgCredit Agreement, American AgCredit will have the right to exercise its security which could result in KPLP losing part or all of its indirect ownership of the TAD Sherbrooke Project; and - the COVID-19 outbreak could result in delays or project cost overruns in the construction of the TAD Sherbrooke Project.
+In the event those assumptions do not materialize as planned, the profitability could be materially different from KPLP Management's expectations; and - the borrowers and guarantors under the AgCredit Agreement have all granted first lien security in favor of American AgCredit over their respective assets, which includes a pledge of the shares of KPSI and the TAD Sherbrooke Project (see "Material Contracts Material Contracts of KPLP AgCredit Agreement").
+In the event any of the borrowers under the AgCredit Agreement is unable to meet its financial obligation and/or covenants under the AgCredit Agreement, American AgCredit will have the right to exercise its security which could result in KPLP losing part or all of its indirect ownership of the TAD Sherbrooke Project. - A review of the new TAD Sherbrooke's operations has identified a noise issue which is not uncommon during a start-up of a plant.
+We are in communication with local residents and other stakeholders.
+An action plan has been developed and should be fully implemented by July 2021.
+An inability to resolve these issues could result in enforcement actions by governmental authorities and to civil actions by residents.

-In addition, KPLP may cease to indirectly hold a100% interest in KPSI, the entity that will construct and operate the TAD Sherbrooke Project.
+In addition, KPLP may cease to indirectly hold a 100% interest in KPSI, the entity that will construct and operate the TAD Sherbrooke Project.
 KPLP has at its discretion, a priority right to make any required monthly redemption payment to IQ under the IQ Debenture.
 If KPLP does not exercise its priority right to make any required monthly redemption payment to IQ commencing 36 months from the date of issuance of the IQ Debenture and Kruger instead makes such payment pursuant to the Repayment Agreement, Kruger will receive common shares of KPSI as consideration for such payment.
 Pursuant to the Repayment Agreement, if Kruger makes all of the redemption payments, it will hold approximately 48% of KPSI.
 If neither KPLP nor Kruger make any required monthly redemption payment, IQ may require that an equivalent portion of the IQ Debenture be converted into common shares of KPSI.